A Six Horse Hitch: To Entertain and Educate by Competition.

 EACH TEAM HAS A SPECIFIC JOB . . .
 The Lead Team, makes the first impression on the judge, sets the pace, and is usually slightly smaller and more aggressive.
 The Swing Team, slightly larger than the lead team helps to make a rounded turn in the corners.
 The Wheel Team, the largest of the three teams actually steer the wagon.
 They are the only team to have a large piece of leather around their rumps which allows them to back-up the wagon.

-Markham Fair is pleased to present the Six Horse Hitch Competition on Saturday October 5, 2013, from 2:30 to 5:30 PM.
+Markham Fair is pleased issue an open invitation to all Fair-goers to be present at the Six Horse Hitch Competition on Saturday October 1, 2016, from 2:30 to 5:30 PM.

 Check out the Heavy Horse Classes in the Prize Book.